ichiriac/node-nosql-odm/README.md

 # NodeJS NoSQL ODM

-This library is a tiny & simplistic ODM for Couchbase that will help you to build a business model layer with ease, and without having to deal with technicals aspects of any NoSQL engine (support Couchbase).
+This library is a tiny & simplistic ODM that will help you to build a business model layer with ease, and without having to deal with technicals aspects of any NoSQL engine (support Couchbase, Redis and Sphinx).

  * CRUD operations
  * Getters & Setters on records properties